neurocracy/omnipedia/docs/local-dev.md

 ddev yarn build:production
 ```

-This will run the full production build, including minimizing and optimizing
+This will run the full production build, including minifying and optimizing
 compiled CSS and other files.

 Note that in both cases, yarn.BUILD will automagically only run build commands